buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcThermalAdmittanceMeasure.md

 # IfcThermalAdmittanceMeasure

-_IfcThermalAdmittanceMeasure_ is the measure of the ability of a surface to smooth out temperature variations.
+_IfcThermalAdmittanceMeasure_ is the measure of the ability of a surface to smooth out temperature variations.<!-- end of definition -->

 Usually measured in Watt / m2 Kelvin.